meitinger/PdfKit/README.md

 -----------
 This utility allows you to

-- quickly view PDF documents, (Encapsulated) PostScript, and other image files,
+- quickly view PDF documents, (encapsulated) PostScript, and other image files,
 - convert image files to PDF documents and vice versa,
-- convert (Encapsulated) PostScript files to PDF documents and vice versa (as well as to other image files),
+- convert (encapsulated) PostScript files to PDF documents and vice versa (as well as to other image files),
 - combine multiple PDF documents into a single document and
 - extract pages from a PDF document.

-Its aim is to be easy to use by supporting drag & drop and providing a simple user interface, and to offer great performance as well as seamless integration into *Windows Explorer*.
+Its aim is ease of use by supporting drag & drop, providing a simple user interface, and to offer great performance as well as seamless integration into *Windows Explorer*.